Chrysler Building

 The Chrysler Building is a 1046 ft, Art Deco skyscraper in the East Midtown neighborhood of Manhattan, New York City, United States.
-Located at the intersection of 42nd Street and Lexington Avenue, it is the tallest brick building in the world with a steel framework.
+Located at the intersection of 42nd Street and Lexington Avenue, it is the tallest steel-framed brick building in the world.
 It was both the world's first supertall skyscraper and the world's tallest building for 11 months after its completion in 1930.
 As of 2019, the Chrysler is the 13th-tallest building in the city, tied with The New York Times Building.

 Originally a project of real estate developer and former New York State Senator William H. Reynolds, the building was commissioned by Walter Chrysler, the head of the Chrysler Corporation.
 The construction of the Chrysler Building, an early skyscraper, was characterized by a competition with 40 Wall Street and the Empire State Building to become the world's tallest building.
 The Chrysler Building was designed and funded by Walter Chrysler personally as a real estate investment for his children, but it was not intended as the Chrysler Corporation's headquarters (which was located in Detroit at the Highland Park Chrysler Plant from 1934 to 1996).
 An annex was completed in 1952, and the building was sold by the Chrysler family the next year, with numerous subsequent owners.

 When the Chrysler Building opened, there were mixed reviews of the building's design, some calling it inane and unoriginal, others hailing it as modernist and iconic.
 Reviewers in the late 20th and early 21st centuries regarded the building as a paragon of the Art Deco architectural style.
 In 2007, it was ranked ninth on the American Institute of Architects' list of America's Favorite Architecture.
 The facade and interior became New York City designated landmarks in 1978, and the structure was added to the National Register of Historic Places as a National Historic Landmark in 1976.

 Site

 The Chrysler Building is on the eastern side of Lexington Avenue between 42nd and 43rd streets in Midtown Manhattan, New York City, United States.
 The land was donated to The Cooper Union for the Advancement of Science and Art in 1902.
 The site is roughly a trapezoid with a 201 ft frontage on Lexington Avenue; a 167 ft frontage on 42nd Street; and a 205 ft frontage on 43rd Street.
 The site bordered the old Boston Post Road, which predated, and ran aslant of, the Manhattan street grid established by the Commissioners' Plan of 1811.
 As a result, the east side of the building's base is similarly aslant.
 The building is assigned its own ZIP Code, 10174.
 It is one of 41 buildings in Manhattan that have their own ZIP Codes, as of 2019.

-The Grand Hyatt New York hotel and the Graybar Building are across Lexington Avenue, while the Socony–Mobil Building is across 42nd Street.
+The Grand Hyatt New York hotel and the Graybar Building are across Lexington Avenue, while the Socony-Mobil Building is across 42nd Street.
 In addition, the Chanin Building is to the southwest, diagonally across Lexington Avenue and 42nd Street.